iamaddy/gulp-cmd-build/README.md

 gulp-cmd-build
 ==============

-a plugin to find cmd module id and it's deps
+a plugin to find cmd module id and its deps